Study of the photon's pole structure in the noncommutative Schwinger model: Noncommutative Schwinger model in the light-cone coordinates

 where $\gamma_{\pm}=\gamma_{1}\pm i\gamma_{2}$ and $A_{\pm}=A_{1}\pm iA_{2}$.\\ In this particular gauge, the non-linear term in the field strength tensor is removed.
-Therefore, the photon self interaction parts, three and four photon interaction vertices, are eliminated and the ghost fields are decoupled from the theory.
+Therefore, the photon self-interaction parts, three- and four-photon interaction vertices, are eliminated and the ghost fields are decoupled from the theory.
 The resulting Feynman rules are shown in Fig. 1.

 \\ Note that only $\gamma_{-}$ appears in the fermion-photon vertex.